Universal behaviour of $\alpha$-viscosity in black hole accretion discs: Stress calculated from GRMHD simulations

 The structure of the disc, as shown in the left panel of Figure \ref{fig:puffy}, can be separated into two optically thick regions -- the geometrically thin dense core (C) and the puffy region (P), surrounded by an optically thin funnel (F) dominated by outflow.
 The core is defined by the scale-height, which is significantly different from the photosphere height, which encloses the puffy region.
 The photospheric height of the disc is comparable to the radial distance from the centre ($H/r \sim 1$), whereas the standard disc models predict $H/r < 0.3$ for the same mass accretion rate.
 The puffy disc structure resembles a thin disc surrounded by a warm corona \citep{2015A&A...580A..77R,2020A&A...633A..35G}.
 However, the puffy region also supplies most of the mass accretion, in comparison with the very low inflow in the central core.

 Figure \ref{fig:puffy} shows the time and azimuth-averaged structure of the puffy disc.
 The left panel shows the gas density in colours, the magnetic field lines in black contours, and labels of the three regions.
-The right panel shows the 2D map of $\alpha$, where the increase inside the plunging region is apparent -- the yellow contour shows magnetosonic surface, that defines the approximate separation between the plunging region and the rotating disc, which we use as $r_\mathrm{S}$ in this work.
-For details of the calculations, see \citet{lancova_new_2025}.
+The right panel shows the two-dimensional map of $\alpha$, where the increase inside the plunging region is apparent -- the yellow contour shows the magnetosonic surface, that defines the approximate separation between the plunging region and the rotating disc, which we use as the sonic point in this work.
+For details of the calculations, see \citetalias{lancova_new_2025}.